Flo-Burger/Hierarchical_Emergence_Profiles_of_Human_Derived_Dimensions_are_a_Fundamental_Property_of_DNNs/README.md

 *STUFF*: A curated image dataset of 200 natural and artificial material categories with human-derived perceptual dimensions, designed to study material perception.
 To acess the data and dimensions, see [https://osf.io/5gr73/](https://osf.io/5gr73/).

+Add both folders (named THINGS and STUFF) on the same level as the Results folder.
+To run, we need the following files in these folders:

+*THINGS:*
+- spose_embedding_49d_sorted.txt
+- labels.mat
+- im.mat

+*STUFF:*
+- spose_embedding36.mat
+- labels.mat
+- im.mat

 ## Key Files

 ### Analysis